gitlost-murali/oldmemoirs/_posts/2021-12-16-people-manual.md

 1. If I'm uncomfortable around the people I'm drinking with, I binge drink to ease myself.

 2. If I'm comfortable, I would enjoy my time having conversation with you.
 I would prefer **you** over alcohol.

-## Badmouthing
-{% include tip.html content="Dissociating the political aspects of it, the word bitching usually refers to badmouthing." %}

-This aspect alone talks alot about your insecurities and makes a huge difference in our friendship.
-I regret every second of mine hearing your futile opinion/rant about a 3rd person who's not in the spot.
-It will pull you down in others' eyes.
-I would prefer solitude over spending time with you.

-Quoting Sirivennela Sastry garu,
->"శత్రువులు నీకున్న లోపాలే, స్నేహితులు నీకున్న ఇష్టాలే"

-This roughly translates to

-"All your friends reflect your interests.
-All your enemies reflect your drawbacks."

-### Specifics: The Nuances
-I have my drawbacks as well.
-Infact, a person without drawbacks is an enigma to me.
-What matters is, _"what **kind of** drawbacks?"_.
-If you are angry with almost everyone around you, you've made a living hell around yourself.
-If the presence of a person is making you angry, you've handed over the authority to that person.

-### Specifics: The Nuances: 3rd Person?
-If you're bitching about a political figure or even a professor's inefficiency, I am okay with it.
-I'm not comfortable badmouthing our peers.
-Outright, NO.

-It might seem tough but there are a lot of other things we can talk about.
-Many trivial things too.
-Ok, I end this with a caustic sentence : __"How pathetic should you be to remember your enemies and feel much worse."__

 ## Willing to accept